hyperledger-cacti/cacti/GOVERNANCE.md

 **Releases**

 A majority of the maintainers may decide to create a release of Cactus.
 Any broader rules of Hyperledger pertaining to releases must be followed.
-Once the project is mature, there will be a stable LTS (long term support) release branch, as well as the master branch for upcoming new features.
+Once the project is mature, there will be a stable LTS (long term support) release branch, as well as the main branch for upcoming new features.

 **Making Feature/Enhancement Proposals**